Unbelievable Shows What A Rape Kit Looks Like

 Advertisement

 Survivors may find it helpful to have a trained advocate or a loved one with them, though RAINN notes, “Be aware that if you invite someone other than an advocate into the exam room, they could be called as a witness if you decide to report the crime.”
-The Rape Crisis National freephone helpline (0808 802 9999) or the free, 24-hour National Domestic Violence Helpline (0808 2000 247) can connect you with a trained advocate.
+If you have experienced sexual violence and are in need of crisis support, please visit Shelter Space.

 What happens during a rape exam?